Ristinoa/SimpleNote/electronapp/READEME.md

 ## How do I launch the test version if I've cloned the repo?

-Navigate to this folder in your terminal and enter:
+Navigate to this folder (SimpleNote/electronapp) in your terminal and enter:

 > npm install electron --save-dev

 The scripts to run the base app are already in place.
 This install will add all needed files to node_modules.

-To run the script (and see the electron version of this app) use:
+To run the script use:

 > npm run electron-start

-This will launch an electron window with the app in it.
+This will launch an electron window with the app in it complete with DB functionality.

 ## TODO: Implement dmg production